-Overall, the quality of the provision is satisfactory.
 Children are cared for in a warm and relaxed environment.
-They have developed close and considerate relationships with the staff and their peers.
 Staff meet children's individual developmental needs appropriately and promote most aspects of children's welfare and learning successfully.
 However, systematic observation, assessment and planning systems have not been established as required by the Early Years Foundation Stage.
-The setting has built strong relationships with the school and informal, friendly relationships with parents.
-Planning for improvement, including processes of self-evaluation are not yet fully developed.
-As a result some of the records required for the safe and efficient management of the provision are not fully in place.
+Whilst the club shows satisfactory capacity to improve overall, planning for improvement, including processes of self evaluation are not yet fully developed.
+As a result, some of the records required for the safe and efficient management of the provision are not fully in place.